-The purpose of St. Margaret's C.E.
-Junior School's safeguarding policy is to ensure we:
+The purpose of our Safeguarding policy at St. Margaret's C.E.
+Junior School CE Junior School is to ensure that we:

-- Are committed to developing a robust culture of vigilance. - Build resilience by raising awareness of safeguarding and child protection issues, and equipping children with the language and skills to keep themselves safe. - Establish a safe environment in which children can learn and develop within an ethos of openness and are taught to treat each other with respect, to feel safe, to have a voice and are listened to. - Support vulnerable pupils -who have been abused, have witnessed violence towards others or may be vulnerable to abuse. - Prevent unsuitable people from working with children by ensuring we practice safe recruitment in checking the suitability of all school staff, supply staff and volunteers to work with our children.
-And to maintain an active vigilance thereafter in line with the safeguarding culture.
+- Are committed to developing a robust safeguarding culture of vigilance and challenge. - Build resilience by raising awareness of safeguarding and child protection issues, and equipping children with the language and skills to keep themselves safe. - Establish a safe environment in which children can learn and develop within an ethos of openness and where children are taught to treat each other with respect, to feel safe, to have a voice and know that they will be listened to. - Support vulnerable pupils who have been abused, have witnessed violence towards others or may be vulnerable to abuse. - Prevent unsuitable people from working with children by ensuring we practice safe recruitment in checking the suitability of all school staff, supply staff and volunteers to work with our children and maintain an active, ongoing vigilance in line with the safeguarding culture.

-Our aim is to follow the procedures set out by Staffordshire Safeguarding Children's Board, Working Together to Safeguard Children 2018 and Keeping Children Safe in Education 2021 by knowing and understanding that:
+Our aim is to follow the procedures set out by Staffordshire Safeguarding Children's Board, Working Together to Safeguard Children 2018 and Keeping Children Safe in Education 2022 by knowing and understanding that:

-- Safeguarding and promoting the welfare of children is everyone's responsibility, and the voice of the child is evident. - Everyone who comes into contact with children and their families has a role to play. - Everyone should ensure that their approach is child-centred considering, at all times, what is in the best interests of the child. - By establishing a safe environment, we enable our children to learn and develop within an ethos of openness. - No single practitioner can have the full picture of a child's needs and circumstances - If children and families are to receive the right help at the right time, everyone who comes into contact with children and their families has a role to play in identifying concerns, sharing information and taking prompt action - The importance of providing children with a balanced curriculum including PSRHE, healthy relationship education, online safety, sexting, peer on peer abuse as well as County Lines, Contextualised issues and Child Criminal Exploitation.
-Also supporting this with online activities, enabling them to enhance their safeguarding skills and knowledge whilst understanding the risks. - Undertaking the role to enable children and young people at our school to have best outcomes. - Ensuring that as a school we have awareness of our staff's knowledge and understanding as well as embedding safeguarding, through clear systems of communication and Continuous Professional Development (CPD) so that safeguarding is a robust element of our school practice.
+- Safeguarding and promoting the welfare of children is everyone's responsibility and the voice of the child is evident. - Everyone who comes into contact with children and their families has a role to play. - Everyone should ensure that their approach is child-centred considering, at all times, what is in the best interests of the child. - By establishing a safe environment, we enable our children to learn and develop within an ethos of openness. - No single practitioner can have the full picture of a child's needs and circumstances. - If children and families are to receive the right help at the right time, everyone who comes into contact with children and their families has a role to play in identifying concerns, sharing information and taking prompt action. - The importance of providing children with a balanced curriculum including PHSE, healthy relationship education, online safety, sexting, child-on-child abuse as well as 'abuse outside the home' county Lines, contextualised safeguarding issues, and Child Criminal Exploitation (incl CSE).
+Also supporting this with online activities, enabling children to enhance their safeguarding skills and knowledge whilst understanding the risks.

+- Undertaking the role to enable children and young people at our school to have best outcomes. - Ensuring that as a school we have awareness of our staff's knowledge and understanding, as well as embedding safeguarding through clear systems of communication and Continuous Professional Development (CPD) so that safeguarding is a robust element of our school practice.

-At St. Margaret's we strive to: -
+At St. Margaret's C.E.
+Junior School we strive to: -

-- Protect children and young people from maltreatment. - Prevent impairment of our children and young people's mental and physical health or development. - Ensure that our children and young people grow up in circumstances consistent with the provisions of safe and effective care. - Take action to enable ALL children to have the best outcomes.
+- Protect children from maltreatment. - Prevent impairment of our children's mental and physical health or development. - Ensure that our children grow up in circumstances consistent with the provisions of safe and effective care. - Take action to enable ALL children to have the best outcomes.

-This policy provides guidance to all adults working within the school, whether paid or voluntary or directly employed by the school or a third party.
+This policy provides guidance to all adults working within the school, whether paid or voluntary or directly employed by the school or a third party and should be read in conjunction with the documents Keeping Children Safe in Education 2022 and Working Together to Safeguard Children 2018.